Kevin Spacey wins in civil sexual-abuse case brought by actor Rapp | Entertainment

 Kevin Spacey wins in civil sexual-abuse case brought by actor Rapp

 Anthony Rapp, now 50, testified that Spacey climbed on top of him on a bed and pressed his groin into Rapp’s hip until he was able to wriggle free.
 Spacey denied the allegation on the stand and said he had never been alone with Rapp.
-A tearful Spacey emerged in the hall outside the courtroom briefly but went back inside.
+A tearful Spacey, the former star of the Netflix U.S. political drama "House of Cards," emerged in the hall outside the courtroom briefly but went back inside.
+He declined to answer reporters' questions upon leaving.

-During closing arguments Thursday, Rapp’s lawyer urged jurors to discredit Spacey’s recollection of the events.
-“It’s inconsistent.
-It's not worthy of your belief,” the lawyer, Richard Steigman, said, citing what he claimed were gaps in Spacey's memory and changes in his recollection.
+Spacey's lawyer, Jennifer Keller, told reporters her client was grateful jurors "saw through these false allegations."
+"What's next is Mr. Spacey is going to be proving that he's innocent of anything he's been accused of," Keller said.

 Spacey won Oscars for performances in "American Beauty" and "The Usual Suspects," but his career largely ended after more than 20 men accused him of sexual misconduct.
-Netflix dropped him from its political drama series "House of Cards" and Christopher Plummer replaced him in the role of J. Paul Getty in "All the Money in the World" weeks before the movie's scheduled release in 2017.
+Netflix dropped him from "House of Cards" and Christopher Plummer replaced him in the role of J. Paul Getty in "All the Money in the World" weeks before the movie's scheduled release in 2017.

+Spacey's defense challenged Rapp's memory of the 1986 encounter, asking why he described it as having taken place in a bedroom when Spacey lived in a studio at the time.
+Keller argued that Rapp's recollection of his encounter with Spacey closely resembled a scene in the play Rapp was acting in at the time, in which an older male actor lifts him up and places him on a bed.

 The trial in Manhattan federal court began on Oct.
 6, just under five years after Spacey's career was upended by sexual misconduct allegations in the early days of the #MeToo movement, which encouraged women to speak out about sexual abuse by famous and powerful people.
 Men also came forward with claims of abuse.
 Spacey has denied any misconduct.